sunpy/sunpy/docs/dev_guide/code_standards.rst

   Please try to maintain the style when adding or modifying code.

 * Following PEP8's recommendation, absolute imports are to be used in general.
+  This is enforced by a continuous integration build that checks for most PEP8 violations and we want this to always pass.
+  So any failures should be addressed or a ``# NOQA`` must be added (with a good reason).
   We allow relative imports within a module to avoid circular import chains.

 * The ``import numpy as np``, ``import matplotlib as mpl``, and ``import matplotlib.pyplot as plt`` naming conventions should be used wherever relevant.
   ``from packagename import *`` should never be used (expect in ``__init__.py``)

-* Classes should either use direct variable access, or Python’s property mechanism for setting object instance variables.
+* Classes should either use direct variable access, or Python's property mechanism for setting object instance variables.

 * Classes should use the builtin :func:`super` function when making calls to methods in their super-class(es) unless there are specific reasons not to.
   :func:`super` should be used consistently in all subclasses since it does not work otherwise.